-Like paint, overlays for concrete are designed to add a new and refreshing look to the substrate they are applied to.
+Like paint, overlays for concrete are designed to add a new look to the substrate they are applied to.
 They cover dull, drab concrete surfaces — or even wood substrates — that are otherwise poor candidates for decorative concrete staining and coloring.
-Applying an overlay atop an existing surface provides a new look or a fresh, smooth surface that will deliver clean, consistent color and appeal.
-But aside from creating a new look or different finish, overlays can also make it unnecessary to tear out an existing slab, saving costs and headaches.
+Applying an overlay atop an existing surface provides a new look or a fresh, smooth surface.
+This will deliver clean, consistent color and appeal.
+Aside from creating a new look or different finish, overlays can make it unnecessary to tear out an existing slab.
+This saves both costs and headaches.

 Overlays, whether a commercial system or a custom-mixed blend, typically combine cement, various aggregates and polymer resins.
-These resins add additional flexural, abrasion and compressive strength, which virtually eliminates cracking, chipping, freeze-thaw damage, water discoloration and scuff marks.
+These resins add additional flexural, abrasion and compressive strength.
+This virtually eliminates cracking, chipping, freeze-thaw damage, water discoloration and scuff marks.

-Though many contractors opt to blend their own overlays, others rely on propriety systems from overlay manufacturers such as Elite Crete, Bomanite, Increte Systems, L.M.
+Many contractors opt to blend their own overlays.
+Other contractors rely on propriety systems from overlay manufacturers such as Elite Crete, Bomanite, Increte Systems, L.M.
 Scofield, SureCrete, Miracote, QC Construction Products, Target, Artcrete, Concrete Solutions and CemTec, among others.

 Some overlay manufacturers recommend formulas for mixing sand cement and pigment, using their resin or polymer as an additive.
 However, most offer bag mixes with color added, plus a powdered polymer.
 With such mixes, water is the only needed addition.
 Still other mixes may demand both a color and polymer additive.
-Critical attention must be used in mixing ratios.
+Critical attention is essential for mixing ratios.
 When mixed correctly for the job and environmental conditions, good overlay blends can render a mixture that can be spread as thin as 1/32-inch skim coat if necessary or sprayed, textured or troweled.

 Doug Bannister of The Stamp Store in Oklahoma City mixes his own overlays and uses many different colors and techniques — from staining and dying to saw cutting and grouting — to enhance their look.
-Concrete contractor Ralph Gasser of Redding, CA also mixes his own overlays, and has done work both for Disneyland and Disneyworld, as well as for overseas projects.
-This year, he won a decorative concrete pavement award for his 6,000-sq. ft. multicolored, dyed and saw cut overlay job at the Brenden Theater in Modesto, CA.
+Concrete contractor Ralph Gasser of Redding, CA also mixes his own overlays.
+Gasser has done work both for Disneyland and Disneyworld, as well as for overseas projects.
+This year, he won a decorative concrete pavement award for his 6,000-sq. ft. multicolored, dyed and saw cut overlay job at the Brenden Theater in Modesto, California.